Centre for Healthy Active Kids

-Medical trainee placements are available for elective rotations in obesity training in STOMP.
+Medical trainee placements are available for elective rotations in obesity training in the Healthy Living Clinic.
 More extended training placements are also available contingent on funding.
-We have training opportunities available in STOMP for allied health care professionals in nursing, dietetics, exercise counselling, psychology and social work.
-For more information on current training opportunities in STOMP, visit our project page below.
+We have training opportunities available for allied health care professionals in nursing, dietetics, exercise counselling, psychology and social work.
+For more information on current training opportunities in the Healthy Living Clinic, visit our clinic page below.

 Project ECHO (Extension for Community Healthcare Outcomes) Obesity Management aims to connect community-based healthcare providers with specialists at SickKids.
 Project ECHO expands the knowledge base of healthcare professionals through innovative virtual mentorship and collaboration.
 This model uses a combination of highly interactive videoconferencing, educational presentations, and hands-on workshops.

 October 17, 2017

 Researchers examined the effect of an intermittent-fasting regimen, without restricting caloric intake, in mice.
 They found that an 'on-and-off' fasting regimen not only prevented obesity in mice, but also improved metabolism by changing the quality of fat in the body.
 The study is published in the Oct.
 17 online edition of Cell Research.

 February 16, 2017